Royal Gunpowder Mills, Waltham Abbey, Essex

 Coffee, tea and cakes.

-Footwear must be suitably sturdy for walking on uneven terrain.
+Footwear must be suitably sturdy for a two-mile walk on uneven terrain.
 Walk lasts for 2-2.5 hours with no facilities en route.
 Not suitable for young children or pushchairs.

 There is disabled access throughout the parts of the site for general visitors, including the landtrain tour.
 But the ‘off route’ tour would be too hazardous.